 Chateau de la Gardine Cuvee des Generations – 60% Grenache, 20% Syrah and 20% Mourvedre 20% Syrah.
-The wine comes from some of estates oldest vines that are close to 100 years of age.
-The wine is aged in 85% new, French oak barrels for between 14-16 months.
+The wine comes from some of their oldest vines, some of which are more than 100 years of age.
+The terroir is rocks, stones, limestone, sand and clay soils in the la Gardine vineyard.
+The wine is aged in up to 100% new, French oak barrels for between 14-16 months.
 800 cases are produced each year.

-Chateau de la Gardine Cuvee Peur Bleu – 50% Grenache, 25% Syrah and 25% Mourvedre is aged in demi-muids for between 12 to 14 months.
+Chateau de la Gardine Cuvee Peur Bleu – 50% Grenache, 25% Syrah and 25% Mourvedre.
+The wine is is aged in tank for between 12 to 14 months.
 This is an odd wine and a bit experimental, as it is Chateau de la Gardine making what is called a natural wine, meaning that it was bottled without any sulfur, making it unstable for long term aging.
-The wine is not made in every vintage.
+The wine is not produced in every vintage.
 The production is small with only 250 cases made per year.

-Chateau de la Gardine Cuvee l’Immortelle – 33% Grenache, 33% Mourvedre and 33% is aged in a unique shaped vessel, short, conical French oak tank.
+Chateau de la Gardine Cuvee l’Immortelle – 34% Grenache, 33% Mourvedre and 33% Syrah.
+The terroir is pure galets in the La Gardine lieu-dit.
+The wine is aged in a unique shaped vessel, short, conical French oak tank.
 Very little wine is produced making this impossible to find.
 Production is about 90 cases per year.

 Chateau de la Gardine white wine is a blend of 45% Grenache Blanc, 25% Clairette, 20% Roussanne and 10% Bourboulenc.